VMLVaske/Kabuso/Tasks.md

 * ~~Copy paste the code repo~~

 * update solidity version of smart contracts
+* * copy paste smart contracts from contract folder to remix
+* * update solidity version in the contracts
-    * * running on 0.7.0 rn, current version is 0.8.26
+* * * running on 0.7.0 rn, current version is 0.8.26
+* * compile + see if it works or if there's compiler errors popping up
+* * * if there's errors popping up, try fixing them (google / solidity docs / chatgpt)

+* update truffle + ganache stuff
-* set up forge for testing in local testnet environment
+* * set up foundry environment locally

-* replace truffle (/ ganache) with hardhat? / forge ? / foundry? or another local blockchain test environment
-* * adjust scripts to run on that new local environment
+* * replace all of the truffle / ganache instances with foundry
+* * * might be more difficult, coz unforeseen interdependencies / high complexity?

 * figure out how to rolling deployment of contracts works
 * * speak with j about that